 We will engage fathers into the study, including those living in their own households, and will consult widely on engagement of other potentially less often heard groups, such as babies born to young mothers, immigrant families, premature and low-birth weight babies, and twins and other multiple births.
 We will work together with experts to understand how best to engage babies who are extremely vulnerable in the study, including children born into care.

-Bio-samples – such as cheek swabs and hair – will be issued to an experimental subgroup of 1,000 babies, to test the impact on participation for the main study.
+Bio-samples – such as cheek swabs and hair – will be issued to an experimental subgroup to test the impact on participation for the main study.
 We will also use experiments to test other features of the study design, including the effectiveness of different levels of incentives for taking part.

 The study design will enable linkages to electronic health and other administrative records of babies, parents, and siblings, as well as to geo-environmental data, which can provide information on environmental and other conditions in the places they spend time, including homes, childcare locations, and hospitals.